-SEE SECTION 2.21 for proper initialization sequence.
+SEE SECTION [x2.21](#) for proper initialization sequence.

 When the instrument powers up and has fully initialized, you are presented with the RunTime Screen.
-When this display is present, you can start, stop, and view the operation of the STC-2000A.
-Figures 9.1 and 10.6, show typical RunTime Screens.
-While the RunTime screen is displayed, the 1st, 2nd and 3rd press of the STATUS key will bring forth 3 screens showing a version of the Runtime screen with running parameters in large text, and 2 screens showing detailed sensor channel information and live keys.
+When this display is present, you can start, stop, and view the operation of the STC-2002.
+Figures 3.1 and 3.5, show typical RunTime Screens.
+While the RunTime screen is displayed, the 2nd and 3rd press of the STATUS key will bring forth 2 screens showing detailed sensor channel information and live keys.